txusballesteros/android-transformer/README.md

 on your model with a field of String type, and on the other hand you have a Calendar type field on your Domain objects.
 Now, you can configure your customs data parsers and personalize this conversions.

-First, create your custom data parsers, IMPORTANT, you need the two ways data parsers, I mean, if you whant convert a String to a Calendar, you need a parser to conver Calendar to String.
+First, create your custom data parsers, IMPORTANT, you need the in-out data parsers, I mean, if you want convert a String to a Calendar, you need a parser to convert Calendar to String.

 ```java
 public class CalendarToStringParser extends AbstractParser<Calendar, String> {